Skycoder42/QtBackgroundProcess/README.md

 	- `make qmake_all`
 	- `make`
 	- `make install`
+	- To include translations, run the `qmake && make install` once again

 However, if you want to create an application to run silently in the background, and only interact with it to "control" it, you're at the right place.